-- a) Hoardings Approval from Council required prior to erection along with payment of appropriate fees. - b) For building construction work in commercial and industrial zones the building standard for protection of public foot paths and roads shall be:-

-Type A - Fence Type Hoarding Requirements of Division of Inspection Services, Workcover Authority.

-Type B - Overhead type Hoarding Requirements of Division of Inspection Services, Workcover Authority.
+- (i) Hoardings Approval from Council required prior to erection along with payment of appropriate fees. - (ii) For building construction work in commercial and industrial zones the building standard for protection of public foot paths and roads shall be:- - Type A Fence Type Hoarding Requirements of Division of Inspection Services, Workcover Authority. - Type B Overhead type Hoarding Requirements of Division of Inspection Services, Workcover Authority.
 Hoarding standard for multi-storey construction within 3.5 metres of a public footpath or road, that exceeds a height of 7.5 metres from any point on that frontage.